Actual source code: ex5f.F90

 398: ! jac - Jacobian matrix

-399: ! jac_prec - optionally different preconditioning matrix (not used here)
+399: ! jac_prec - optionally different matrix used to construct the preconditioner (not used here)

 400: ! ierr - error code